 Welcome to the second post in our Contently Labs series, where we answer common questions we hear from current or prospective brand publishers.
-Today’s question: “What SEO practices are most important nowadays for brand publishers?”
+Today’s question: “What SEO strategies are most important nowadays for brand publishers?”

 Do a Google search for the term “SEO is dead.”
 At the top of nearly 45 million results is a post from Copyblogger’s “resident SEO guy” Sean Jackson decrying the acronym.

 “The term too often aligns our work with unprofessional practices like link buying and web spamming for article placement,” Jackson writes.
 He believes that SEO needs a makeover and that, in 2014, marketers should be thinking in terms of “Optimizing Content for Discovery and Conversion,” or OC/DC.
 Whether or not Jackson’s new acronym picks up steam, he’s not alone.
 Jackson is just one of many voices calling for the marketing industry to ditch search-gaming tactics in favor of a focus on serving high-quality content that people crave.
 In other words: Be a publisher, not an SEO-gamer.

 That said, publishers do still need to practice sound SEO strategies to get eyeballs on their content.
 Despite claims that social media has eclipsed it as a traffic driver, search still remains the primary way people find great content.
 Anecdotal studies from individual publishers have created a sense that social media is eclipsing search as the primary driver of referral traffic, but broader studies tell a different story.
 While BuzzFeed released data that showed that the site received 3.5 percent more traffic from Facebook than Google, Define Media’s Marshall Simmonds was quick to note that a review of 48 billion pageviews across 87 sites showed that search is still driving 41 percent of pageviews, compared to just 16 percent from social.
 An extensive study by Shareaholic came to the same exact conclusion.